 - “/White screen of death” when trying to access your website; this can be caused by a bad plugin or plugin incompatibility with your theme, but it could also be from malware injected into your files.

-- Error messages or redirects when you load a page; this could mean that the WordPress .htaccess has been hijacked by a hacker.
+- Error messages or redirects when you load a page; could mean that the WordPress .htaccess has been hijacked by a hacker.

-- Warning messages from Google that your site has been infected; this may result in temporary or permanent banning if not addressed right away.
+- Warning messages from Google that your site has been infected; may result in temporary or permanent banning if not addressed right away.

 How to Scan Themes for Malware